aflorea4/laravel-netopia-payments/README.md

 );

 // The payment data contains:
-// - env_key: The encrypted envelope key
+// - env_key: The encrypted envelope key (REQUIRED)
-// - data: The encrypted payment data
+// - data: The encrypted payment data (REQUIRED)
+// - iv: The initialization vector for decryption (REQUIRED)
 // - url: The payment URL (sandbox or live)
+//
+// IMPORTANT: All three parameters (env_key, data, and iv) must be included in your payment form
+// submission to Netopia.
+Missing any of these will result in a 500 error from Netopia's server.

 // Redirect to the payment page return view('payment.redirect', [